nowsprinting/test-helper.monkey/README.md

 ```

 > [!WARNING]
-> Required install packages for running tests (when adding to the `testables` in package.json), as follows:
+> Required installation packages for running tests (when embedded package or adding to the `testables` in manifest.json), as follows:
 > - [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@latest) package v1.3.4 or later
 > - TextMesh Pro package or Unity UI package v2.0.0 or later